Campbellfield - Coolaroo

 Campbellfield - Coolaroo has a typical household mix, with a lower-than-average median household size

-Family households constitute 73.6% of all households, including 38.1% couples with children, 16.4% couples without children, and 17.3% single parent families.
-Non-family households comprise the remaining 26.4%, with lone person households at 23.3% and group households making up 3.0%.
-The median household size is 3.0 people, which is smaller than the Greater Melbourne average of 3.2.
+Family households constitute 73.6% of all households, including 38.1% couples with children, 16.4% couples without children, and 17.3% single-parent families.
+Non-family households account for the remaining 26.4%, with lone person households at 23.3% and group households comprising 3.0%.
+The median household size is 3.0 people, smaller than Greater Melbourne's average of 3.2.

 Frequently Asked Questions - Households